-We’re Stuff & Nonsense, a creative website design agency in the UK with a worldwide reputation for designing websites that look beautiful and work wonderfully on every type of device.
+We’re Stuff & Nonsense, a UK website design agency with a worldwide reputation for designing websites that look beautiful and work wonderfully on every type of device.
 We’re one of 2014’s top five ‘Agencies Of The Year’ at the Net Magazine awards.

 I have more than a soft spot for Australia.
 It’s where I’d live if that were possible and where I can see myself retiring to in, you know, twenty or so years.
 Luckily, I’m going back to Australia long before that, this March in fact, to speak at the fabulous Respond conference and to take my CSS For Responsive Web Design workshop on the road to Brisbane, Melbourne and Perth, as well as Sydney itself.

 If you’re a fan of my Unfinished Business podcast, you’ve only a few more weeks to wait until the next episode.
 It will be back (with episode 101) on the ninth of February and when it does, things will be a little different.

 I care a lot about the things that I use everyday.
 I need them to be the nicest that I can buy, or at least afford.
 This means that I care a lot about my computer, phone and the sleeves I keep them safe in.
 I also care about the pen I write with and most recently about the mug I drink from every day.

 I know that my taste in country music’s mainstream.
 Mainstream enough that some country aficionados might criticise my ‘this Englishman’s’ lists for not straying far enough from the top of the country charts.
 The truth is, I like catchy country pop, and while next year I will try harder to discover music that’s further from the stereotypical southern dirt road, this year I’m happy to listen to songs about beer, cut-off jeans and cowboy boots, fishing in lakes and trucks and tractors.